AET-CS/aet-cs.github.io/white/2026/CS10/handouts/rpn.md

 `/` it decides everything.

 **Watch how deep the stack gets.** Some expressions never hold more than two values.
 Others hold seven.
-That depth is a real cost — it's memory the calculator has to have.
+In real life the stack depth cannot be infinite!

 ## Evaluate these